KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 Feel free to close the new terminal.

-HTTP calls require a new module, Angular's `HttpClientModule`, which contains a simplified library.
+HTTP calls require a new module, Angular's `HttpClientModule`, which contains a simplified Http library.
 We'll use the `HttpClient` service in the `HttpClientModule` to make our API calls.

 Open _app.module.component_.